Ballater in Scotland

 If you find yourself in Ballater and want to experience the beauty of the natural world around the area but need the right gear to do it, then head off to The Macnab Countrywear shop.

-Fishing and shooting, outdoors, they stock it all.
+Fishing, shooting and outdoors, they stock it all.
 Another lovely independent retailer with old fashion values of customer service and superior products

 Great place for sound advice on what flies to use on the local waters